 How do our results compare to the emerging literature on the ability of search and matching models to generate labor market asymmetries?
 Several recent papers show that the standard search and matching model can generate asymmetric responses of the job-finding rate and unemployment.
 Abbritti and Fahr (2013) propose a model with downward real wage rigidity, while Petrosky-Nadeau and Zhang (2017), Petrosky-Nadeau et al. (2018), and Ferraro and Fiori (2018) use calibrations in the spirit of Hagedorn and Manovskii (2008) to generate asymmetric effects.
 We differ from these papers in several dimensions.
 First, none of these papers has a second stage of hiring.
 Thus, by definition the job-finding rate is a stable function of market tightness.
 By contrast, our approach not only explains the asymmetry of unemployment and the job-finding rate but also the observed decline of the matching efficiency in recessions.
 We are therefore the first to explain and relate both empirical phenomena.
 Second, the ability of a model to generate quantitatively meaningful asymmetric labor market responses is tightly connected to amplification.
-Given the well-known lack of amplification in the standard search and matching model (Shimer, 2005), the existing literature either relies on some form of wage rigidity (as in Hall, 2005) and/or small surplus calibration (as in Hagedorn and Manovskii, 2008).
-However, the cyclicality of real wages over the business cycle is a highly debated issue (e.g. Haefke et al., 2013; Gertler et al., 2016).
-Finally, we show that both in our model and in a search and matching model without labor selection the asymmetry of the job-finding rate is tightly connected to the elasticity of the job-finding rate with respect to market tightness.
+Given the well-known lack of amplification in the standard search and matching model (Shimer, 2005), the existing literature either relies on some form of wage rigidity (as in Hall, 2005) and/or a small surplus calibration (as in Hagedorn and Manovskii, 2008).
+However, the cyclicality of real wages over the business cycle is a highly debated issue (e.g. Haefke et al., 2013; Gertler et al., 2019).
+Finally, we show that similar to the search and matching model without labor selection (see e.g. Petrosky-Nadeau and Zhang (2013)), the asymmetry of the job-finding rate generated by the selection mechanism is tightly connected to the elasticity of the job-finding rate with respect to market tightness although the mechanism is very different.
 We show that for a given elasticity and a given amplification of the job-finding rate, the asymmetry generated by the model with labor selection is substantially larger (see Appendix E).
+Kohlbrecher et al. (2016) show in a simple numerical illustration that the job-finding rate can be affected asymmetrically by aggregate shocks in a model with labor selection calibrated to German data.
+However, they do not link this to shifts of the Beveridge curve and matching efficiency shifts in recessions nor to state-dependent policies.

-The focus of our paper is to explain the asymmetric nature of job-creation and its connection to the decline of matching efficiency in recessions.
+The focus of our paper is to explain the asymmetric nature of job creation and its connection to the decline of matching efficiency in recessions.
 It is well known that the separation rate into unemployment (although not necessarily the total separation rate) is highly skewed over the business cycle (see e.g. Ferraro, 2018).
-This also contributes to the asymmetry of the unemployment rate.
+Pizzinelli et al. (2018) show in a TVAR that both the job-finding rate and the separation react stronger in response to technology shocks when aggregate productivity is low.
 We show in the Appendix an extension of our model that includes endogenous separations and persistent idiosyncratic shocks.
 As expected, the separation margin further adds to the skewness of the unemployment rate.
 Importantly, our results regarding the job-creation margin and the matching efficiency are unaffected by this extension.
 The qualitative and even quantitative responses of the selection and job-finding rate are very similar and matching efficiency drops in recessions.
 A well known caveat of the endogenous separation model is the collapse of the Beveridge curve.
 Of course, this might be addressed with a more complex model.
 As this is not the focus of our paper, we prefer to keep our model simple and tractable.